Web Search Results for "Tessellations"

 10.5 Tessellations - Contemporary Mathematics | OpenStax

+We will explore how tessellations are created and experiment with making some of our own as well.
 The topic of tessellations belongs to a field in mathematics called transformational geometry, which is a study of the ways objects can be moved while retaining the same shape and size.
-These movements are termed rigid motions and symmetries .

 Tessellation.
 A tessellation is a design using one ore more geometric shapes with no overlaps and no gaps.
 The idea is that the design could be continued infinitely far to cover the whole plane (though of course we can only draw a small portion of it).
 See the photos below [1] for examples.